How being Interested makes you more Interesting

-This gives you permission to restate your value proposition and reinforce your personal branding strategy.
+This of course gives you permission to remind your client about your value proposition and then reinforce your personal branding strategy.
 You might say:

-“Thanks for asking.
-As you know, I manage the wealth of a select few successful business owners across the country using a process that we’ve developed and refined through many cycles and market conditions.”
+"Thanks for asking.
+And as you know, I manage the wealth of a select few successful business owners across the country using a process that we've developed and refined through many cycles and market conditions."

 If they inquire further, you can remind them that you make yourself available as a sounding board should they ever feel compelled to introduce a friend, family member or client to you in the future.

-Ultimately, this approach needs to be driven by a professional philosophy and mindset, not as a gimmick or tactic to drive sales.
-Sure, capitalism is rooted in self-interest, networking and endorsements, but you are trying to create a culture of value and awareness for referrals.
-That can be supported by proper positioning.
+Ultimately this approach needs to be driven by a professional philosophy and mindset, not as a gimmick or tactic to simply drive sales.
+Sure capitalism is rooted in self-interest, networking and endorsements.
+But you are trying to create a culture of value and an awareness for referrals.
+And that can be supported by proper positioning.

-It’s good karma to be looking out for your clients and partners while demonstrating that you are interested in them and are bringing value to them.
+It's good Karma to be looking out for your clients and partners while demonstrating that you are always interested in them and looking to bring value they will find to be of actual value.
 The concept of advocacy appeals to our core drivers as business professionals.
-Think about it.
-When you ask someone the question, “How’s business?” often, after they respond, they will ask you how business is for you.
+Think about it, when you ask someone the question, "How's business?" often after they respond they will ask you how business is for you.